Hiking On Maui

-An interview with a couple experienced Maui hikers
+An interview with an experienced couple of Maui hikers

-I don’t hike, but my friends Dave and Lisa hike on Maui many times every year.
-So I interviewed them to learn what you need to know for the best experience hiking on Maui.
+I don’t hike, but my friends Dave and Lisa hike in Maui many times every year.
+So I interviewed them to learn what you need to know for the best experience hiking in Maui.
 Here’s my interview with Dave and Lisa:

 Jon: Is Maui a good place for hiking?

 Dave & Lisa: Maui has some great hiking.
-However most people don’t take the time to discover it.
-Hiking on Maui is overshadowed by all the other tourist things to see and do.
+However, most people don’t take the time to discover it.
+Hiking in Maui is overshadowed by all the other tourist things to see and do.

 J: Where are your favorite places to hike on Maui?

 D&L: Our favorite place to hike is not an easy answer.
-Maui is such a diverse island that each hike and location is unique.
-For instance, hiking in Haleakala crater is like being on the moon.
-East Maui hiking is in a rain forest.
-West Maui hiking can be hot, dry and dusty.
-South Maui is over lava flows, hot, exposed and windy.
+Maui is such a diverse island that each hike and each location are unique.
+For instance, East Maui hiking is in a rainforest.
+Hiking in the Haleakala crater is like being on the moon and vicious at that high elevation.
+West Maui hiking can be hot, dry, and dusty but with great views.
+South Maui is over old lava flows, exposed, and windy.
 There are also some nice rocky coastal trails in Kapalua, where we’ve seen movie stars hiking or running.
 If we really had to choose a favorite place to hike it would be on the Hana side, hiking through the bamboo forests up to waterfalls.